GreaterDane42/Subnautica-Mods/Scan for More/readme.md

 ## Limitations! ##

-Only blueprint fragments and objects with health can be added to the scanner room.
+*Only blueprint fragments and objects with health can be added to the scanner room.
 This covers all creatures, plants, and resources, so I don't envision allowing much more.

 Fragments are all grouped together in the scanner room menu, _not_ seperated by blueprint.
 Additionally, fragments that you already learned are still tracked.
 I might change this, but I might not.
 It keeps a sense of the unknown in your Subnautica exploration.

 If you track specific creature eggs, some may still show under the general "Creature Eggs" entry.
 I'm not sure why, and I don't care enough to find out.

+## Changelog
+### 1.0.1
+* Fixes overwriting `config.json`